Spa Business Plan Template & Example

 • Lease

-Moreover, ongoing marketing expenditures and cost of good sold expenses are also notable cost drivers for [Company Name].
+Moreover, ongoing marketing expenditures and cost of goods sold expenses are also notable cost drivers for [Spa Name].

 Capital Requirements and Use of Funds

-[Company Name] is seeking total funding of $265,000 of debt capital to launch its store.
-The capital will be used for funding capital expenditures and location build-out, hiring initial employees, marketing expenses and working capital.
+[Spa Name] is seeking a total funding of $265,000 of debt capital to launch its store.
+The capital will be used for funding capital expenditures and location build-out, hiring initial employees, marketing expenses, and working capital.

 Specifically, these funds will be used as follows: